rackerlabs/support-how-to/content/cloud-dns/what-is-an-soa-record.md

 product_url: cloud-dns
 ---

-A Start of Authority (SOA) resource record indicates which DNS name server is the best source of information for the specified domain.
+A Start of Authority (SOA) resource record indicates which domain name server (DNS) is the best source of information for the specified domain.
 Every domain must have an SOA record.

 When you add a domain to DNS, the email address that you indicate is